olivierlacan/olivierlacan.com/setup/index.md

 ### Output

-{% include image.html
-name="remote-a6000-setup.jpg"
-alt="Screen capture of the output of my custom Sony A6000 camera with a 50mm f/1.8 OSS lens attached and Elgato Key Light Air lighting." caption="Yes, most people can neither afford this setup nor should they have to deal with it, but why can't we have webcams nearly this good?"
-%}

 {% include video.html
 name="remote-720p-demo.mp4"
 poster="remote-720p-demo.jpg"
 alt="Screen capture of the output of my custom Sony A6000 camera with a 50mm f/1.8 OSS lens attached and Elgato Key Light Air lighting." caption="Yes, most people can neither afford this setup nor should they have to deal with it, but why can't we have webcams nearly this good?"
 %}

-remote-720p-demo.mp4

 ### Changelog